nhs-robotics/nhs-robotics.github.io/src/content/blog/documentation-14.md

 ### 6. April tag detection

->April tag detection has been completed, so that the robot can tell where the backboard for the pixels are.
+>April tag detection is being started, Eli and Arlan are creating the code for detecting the april tags, but this is going to take a couple meetings more.

 ## Pictures